ML4PG in Computer Algebra verification: Combining the CoqEAL methodology with ML4PG

 \begin{PS} Apply the \emph{morphism lemma} to change the representation from abstract matrices to executable ones.
 Subsequently, apply the \emph{translation lemmas} of the operations involved in the algorithm -- translation lemmas are results which state the equivalence between the executable and the abstract counterparts of several operations related to matrices. \end{PS}

-It is worth remarking that the user has to find a proof strategy from the suggestions provided by ML4PG.
+It is worth remarking that the user is left with the task of finding a proof strategy from the suggestions provided by ML4PG.
 In the future, we could apply symbolic machine-learning techniques such as Rippling~\cite{BB05} and Theory Exploration~\cite{CJRS13} to automatically conceptualise the proof strategies from the suggestions provided by ML4PG.